-Getting support.
+Getting support

-Learning about follicular or marginal zone lymphoma and treatment options is only part of the story.
+Learning about MM and treatment options is only part of the journey.
 There is also information about various support programs that might be helpful to you.
-Here are some questions to help you with your discussion with your doctor:
+Here are some questions to help you with your discussion with your doctor.

-- Will my health insurance pay for R? - What if my REVLIMID prescription is denied? - Can Celgene Patient Support® help me even if I don't have health insurance? - Can I pick up REVLIMID from my local pharmacy? - How can I get more information about R?
+- Will my health insurance pay for REVLIMID® (lenalidomide)? - What if my REVLIMID prescription is denied? - Can Celgene Patient Support® help me even if I don't have health insurance? - Can I pick up REVLIMID from my local pharmacy? - How can I get more information about REVLIMID?